-The Chile Harvest is our Favorite Time of the Year
+Chile Season is our Favorite Time of Year

 For New Mexicans, autumn is marked by the delicious smell of green chile and the sound of roaring roasters in parking lots all over the state.
 The chile harvest coincides with annual fiestas and end of summer celebrations.
 Through time, chile has been interwoven into the ritual and cultural heritage of New Mexicans.
 Now, chile is preserved throughout the year as the staple of the state's cuisine.

 Chile is so popular in New Mexico, it’s the only state to have an official question: Red or Green?

 New Mexico red and green chile originate from the same pepper plant, but they taste and are processed in distinct ways.